ironmansoftware/awesome-powershell-universal/README.md

 A curated list of awesome [PowerShell Universal](https://docs.powershelluniversal.com) resources.

+PowerShell Universal is a single pane of glass for managing and delegating access to your automation environment.

 _Have a resource?
 Feel free to open an issue or submit a pull request_

 ## Contents